 I went for a wander with an American guy I met, and everyone was keen to chat with us and tell us all about their country.

-Wherever you are, make sure you chat to anyone and everyone you can; you’ll be offered food, drinks, insight, a place to sleep and a new friend.
+Wherever you are, make sure you chat with anyone and everyone you can; you’ll be offered food, drinks, insight, a place to sleep, and a new friend.

 Oddly, I also found a lady selling kittens on the street, for the equivalent of $3 each.
 I was tempted to buy one before realizing that I would have no place or way to keep it.

 Big Imposing Statues in Moldova